List of Regular Show characters: Mona

 Desdemona "Mona" (voiced by Grey DeLisle), was Skips' girlfriend who knew him in the 19th century under his former name Walks.
 She appeared in "Diary", "Exit 9B", and had a major role in "Skips' Story".
 When Walks transferred to her school, she heard his plans of trying to defeat Klorgbane and tried to keep her distance from him.
 Eventually, the two become a couple, only for Klorgbane to accidentally kill her in a fight he was having with Walks.

 Muscle Mom/Monique Sorrenstein

 Monique "Muscle Mom" Sorrenstein (voiced by Edie McClurg) is a middle-aged woman who is constantly referenced in many of Muscle Man's jokes.
 Her first appearance is in "Terror Tales of the Park IV" and her last appearance was in "Dumped At The Altar".

 John

 John (voiced by Roger Craig Smith) is Margaret's cousin who has a prosthetic leg.
 He appears in "Yes Dude Yes" and "Family BBQ".

+Headmaster Bennett

+Headmaster Bennett (voiced by Sam Marin) is the headmaster of Skips' old high school.
+He is similar to Benson and appeared in the episode "Skips' Story".